Emilcha21/Emilcha21/README.md

-## Hi there 👋
-Some information about me:
+## Hi there 👋, some information about me:
 ------------------------------

-BMSTU student: Aply Informatics
+BMSTU student: Applied Informatics

 Trying to become a GO backend developer